AstroStucky/website/content/pages/resume.md

 ### 3D Optimization
 Implemented VRAM compression and designed an automated solution for both optimizing and decimating user-generated 3D models.

+### Technical Art
+I have implemented highly detailed meteorological events and other planet-wide phenomenon using GDShader, a shading language used in Godot that is similar to GLSL ES 3.0.

 ### Project Management
 Managed a team of 5 to create The Last Slice for a two week game jam in which we won 3rd.